paezha/University-AI-Panel/README.md

 prompt a GenAI to provide the most useful outputs.
 Universities will use AIs to improve learning and challenge the critical thinking of students.
-Faculty will also benefit from AI: it will be used to evaluate their students[^11], and will handle repetitive tasks like writing course syllabi[^12].
+Faculty will also benefit from AI: it will be used to evaluate their students[^13], and will handle repetitive tasks like writing course syllabi[^14].

-Hié and Thouary (2023) warn that “AI is here to stay”[^13], that “\[faculty\] might not be able to stop the AI trend from growing”, and so they might as well get on with the program and try to shape it as best they can.
+Hié and Thouary (2023) warn that “AI is here to stay”[^15], that “\[faculty\] might not be able to stop the AI trend from growing”, and so they might as well get on with the program and try to shape it as best they can.

+## A note on the terms of the debate

+A benefit of portraying AI as an *everything tool* (for the proponents of the technology, at least), is that conversations around it quickly turn into a [Gish Gallop](https://en.wikipedia.org/wiki/Gish_gallop), a rhetorical device where a party makes an overwhelming number of arguments with little regard to their accuracy or strength.
+In the case of AI, critics are forced to respond to every single propounded use case with in-depth analysis, which usually is more time consuming than making all sorts of claims to begin with[^16].

+A second discoursive device deployed by proponents of AI is an informal fallacy known as [The False Dilemma](https://en.wikipedia.org/wiki/False_dilemma): adopt AI or fail to level up.

+In what follows, I do not plan to confront every single possible use case of AI as doing so plays into the intent of the Gish Gallop[^17], which is to defeat criticism by flooding the zone.
+As well, I reject the dilemma posed by the purveyors of hype, and I remain convinced that there are other ways for teaching and learning to be excellent that do not require AI.

 ## But really, what do AIs do?

-GenAIs are *deep learning models* (IBM 2021), so called because they are neural networks with *depth*, meaning many, many hidden layers.
+GenAIs are *deep learning models* (IBM 2021b), so called because they are neural networks with *depth*, meaning many, many hidden layers.
 As an example, Large Language Models (such as those behind OpenAI’s ChatGPT, Microsoft’s Copilot, Google’s Gemini, and facebook’s LLaMA) are models built with multiple layers of neural networks trained on *very* large amounts of textual data (IBM 2023).

 But, what are
 [neural](https://en.wikipedia.org/wiki/Large_language_model#Further_reading)